huijunwu/libgdx-ai-wiki/Behavior-Trees.md

 These annotations are used at runtime by the [BehaviorTreeParser](http://libgdx.badlogicgames.com/gdx-ai/docs/com/badlogic/gdx/ai/btree/utils/BehaviorTreeParser.html) as metadata to identify task attributes and check task constraints.

-Both annotation are not inherited by subclasses, but the parser traverse up the class hierarchy of a task to find them.
+Both annotations are not inherited by subclasses, but the parser traverse up the class hierarchy of a task to find them.
 This has interesting implications.
 For instance, you don't have to use `@TaskConstraint` in a task class if the constraint of its superclass is the same.
 On the other hand, you can use it to "override" the constraint of its superclass.